Aquarius-Language/AquariusLang/AquariusLangIntepreted/README.md

    Turns out there's no need to do that, since HashKey instance contains "type" member as string.
 Therefore, the hashmap in the language can differentiate between two instances with different types but same hash int values.
 4. Implement ||, &&, <=, >=...
-5. "return" out of function from loop.
+5. "return" out of function from loop. (added inside Evaluator.evalForLoopLiteral())

 SUGGESTIONS AND NOTES WHEN IMPLEMENTING NEW FEATURES: